 Our obligations under the Credit Agreement are guaranteed by certain of our material domestic wholly-owned restricted subsidiaries (the "Guarantors").
 The obligations of both us and the Guarantors are secured by a perfected security interest in substantially all of our assets and the Guarantors' assets, in each case, now owned or later acquired, including a pledge of all of the capital stock of substantially all of our domestic wholly-owned restricted subsidiaries and 65% of the capital stock of certain of our foreign restricted subsidiaries, subject in each case to the exclusion of certain assets and additional exceptions.
-The foregoing description of the Credit Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Credit Agreement, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated May 2, 2016, and the full text of Amendment No. 1 to the Credit Agreement, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated May 2, 2016, and the full text of Amendment No. 3 to the Credit Agreement, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated October 1, 2018.
+The foregoing description of the Credit Agreement does not purport to be complete and is qualified in its entirety by reference to the full text of the Credit Agreement, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated May 2, 2016, and the full text of Amendment No. 3 to the Credit Agreement, a copy of which is filed as Exhibit 10.1 to our Current Report on Form 8-K dated October 1, 2018.